PNS Aslat (F254)

 PNS Aslat (FFG-254) is a F-22P Zulfiquar-class guided missile frigate currently in active service with the Pakistan Navy since her commission in 2013.

 Operational history

 Aslat's design, construction and the steel cutting took place in KSEW, Ltd. in Karachi, Sindh in Pakistan in 2009.
 Her keel laying and launch ceremony took place on 16 June 2011 with Adm.
 Noman Bashir witnessing its ceremony.

 On 18 April 2013, Aslat was commissioned into the military service of the Pakistan Navy and was presented with her colors by Adm.
 Asif Sandila.
 With the commissioning of the Aslat, the project of building the Zulfiquar-class guided missile frigates concluded the $750 million technology transfer contract with China.

 The second warship has the namesake of Aslat, which is a type of Arab sword used by Arab warriors in the Early Islamic conquests.

+PNS Aslat was deployed in the Red sea because of the attacks made on international ships and vessels by the Houthi Rebels of Yemen Starting from late 2023, following the Israel - Hamas war.

+On 1 February 2025, Aslat arrived at the Port of Colombo, Sri Lanka, for an official visit under the command of Captain Muhammad Azhar Akram.
+The vessel departed on 4 February 2025.
+Aslat returned to the Port of Colombo on 5 March and left the island on 6 March 2025.